Auditions & Interviews for Courses

-Although auditions are not required to declare a major or minor in TDPS, auditions are required for some courses.
-Course auditions are generally held during the first week of classes each semester.
+Although auditions are not required to declare a major or minor in TDPS, auditions or interviews are required for some courses.
+Auditions and interviews are generally held during the first week of classes each semester.
 See below for additional information.

 All UC Berkeley students are invited to audition for TDPS acting and dance courses.
 If a disability-related accommodation is needed for a class audition, please contact the Undergraduate Academic Advisor at least one week prior to the start of the semester.